afontcu/afontcu.dev/content/blog/autonomy/index.md

 Without a common ground, there's no baseline where we can agree upon.
 No way to get back on track.

 What if constraints were incremental?
-They would expand to allow for growth.

 <figure class="figure" style="max-width:360px">
   <img src="./cone-constraint.jpg" alt="People or teams within a constraint-expanding environment">
 </figure>

-Some of the restrictions might be fundamental.
+Here, some restrictions are fundamental.
 Some are built upon each other: they allow for improvement once everyone feels comfortable enough.
-The team can then iterate them.

 So, next steps: